WHAS Crusade for Children History

 2016

-Teddy Abrams Jazz Band headlined the 63rd WHAS Crusade for Children.
+Teddy Abrams Jazz Band headlined the 63rd WHAS Crusade For Children.

 The Kentucky Center